lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 # HTTP-Based Protocol

 This section describes the conventions for use of HTTP {{HTTP}} as a transport layer.
-In most circumstances, the use of HTTP over TLS or QUIC
-{{HTTP}} provides any necessary content protection from eavesdroppers.
+The use of HTTPS {{HTTP}} provides any necessary content protection from eavesdroppers.

 In order for CMC clients and servers using HTTP to interoperate, the following rules apply.